illepic/my-site/content/blog/2016/08/evan-lovely-com-v6.md

 ### Isomorphic JavaScript Single Page App

 This entire site works with JavaScript disabled (even the mobile menu trigger); however, with JavaScript enabled a much faster experience is had since the site will act like a SPA (Single Page App).
 When you click a link to another page, it just fetches the content for that page and re-renders the page.
-This is where those compile json files come into play; try appending `index.json` to any url on this site to see it's data.
+This is where those compiled json files come into play; try appending `index.json` to any url on this site to see it's data.
 Super fun!

 [metalsmith]: http://www.metalsmith.io/
 [v4]: /blog/2013/02/evan-lovely-4-0/